DipCABT (COAPE) OCN, CertCAB, CAPBT Practitioner

 Karin has been working in the field of animal behaviour and behaviour therapy in South Africa since 1997.
-She completed her Diploma in Animal Behaviour in the UK, through the Centre of Applied Pet Ethology (COAPE) and is a qualified Practitioner member of the CAPBT in the UK and South Africa, as well as a Practitioner Member of the ABC of SA.
+She went to the UK to complete her Diploma in Animal Behaviour through the Centre of Applied Pet Ethology in 2007.
+She is a Certified Animal Behaviourist (CAB) with the International Companion Animal Network (ICAN), a qualified Practitioner Member of the International CAPBT, as well as a Practitioner Member of the ABC of SA.

 Karin is involved in on-going research to bring EMRA and ESTA to as many animal orientated facilities as possible to promote emotional well-being – not only in companion animals, but also in captive wildlife scenarios.